GodotSteam/GodotSteam-Docs/docs/tutorials/common_issues.md

 At the time of writing, we have not found a way to get these two talking.
 However, your shipped game will work fine.
 Also, if anyone knows how to solve this, please let us know!

+If you are using something like Fedora Atomic, you can install Distrobox to work around this.

 {==
 ## GDNative Quirks
 ==}